Brian-Pho/Textbook-Notes/content/posts/books/make-it-stick/index.md

 - It isn't failure that's desirable, it's the dauntless effort despite the risks, the discovery of what works and what doesn't that sometimes only failure can reveal.
 - Generative learning is generating the answer rather than recalling it.
 Aka trial and error.
 - To be desirable, a difficulty must be something learners can overcome through increased effort.
-- Learning is at least a three step process
+- Learning is a three step process
-    1. encoding
+    1. Encoding
-    2. consolidation
+    2. Consolidation
-    3. retrieval
+    3. Retrieval
 - Learning always builds on a store of prior knowledge.
 We interpret and remember events by building connections to what we already know.
 - When practice conditions are varied or retrieval is interleaved with practice from other material, we increase our abilities of discrimination and induction and the versatility with which we can apply the learning in new settings.